robbmcleod/pyfastnoisesimd/doc/source/overview.rst

 With ``Noise.getFromCoords()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The alternative mode is ``Noise.getFromCoords()`` where the user provides the
+coordinates in Cartesian-space, from ``examples\GallPeters_projection.py``:
 - ``noiseType = Simplex``
 - ``peturbType = GradientFractal``

 **Single-threaded mode**

-Generated noise from 2666000 coordinates with 1 workers in 0.01935 s (7.3 ns/pixel)
+Generated noise from 2666000 coordinates with 1 workers in 1.766e-02 s
+    6.6 ns/pixel

 **Multi-threaded (8 threads) mode**

-Not implemented at present
+Generated noise from 2666000 coordinates with 4 workers in 6.161e-03 s
+    2.3 ns/pixel
+    286.6 % thread scaling